ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 ## Smac Planner Hybrid-A\* New Features

-New features `allow_primitive_interpolation` which allows for more primitives in the search set, `use_quadratic_cost_penalty`  to impact the cost penalty order in the traversal and heuristic functions, and `downsample_obstacle_heuristic` to optionally not downsample the obstacle heuristic’s costmap were added.
+New features `allow_primitive_interpolation` which allows for more primitives in the search set, `use_quadratic_cost_penalty`  to impact the cost penalty order in the traversal and heuristic functions, and `downsample_obstacle_heuristic` to optionally not downsample the obstacle heuristic's costmap were added.
 The default behavior will remain the same.
 If you would like to use these new features, please check out the Smac Planner Hybrid-A\* configuration guide.

 ## New node in nav2_collision_monitor: Collision Detector

 In this [PR #3500](https://github.com/ros-navigation/navigation2/pull/3500) A new node was introduced in the nav2_collision_monitor: Collision Detector.
-It works similarly to the Collision Monitor, but does not affect the robot’s velocity.
+It works similarly to the Collision Monitor, but does not affect the robot's velocity.
 It will only inform that data from the configured sources has been detected within the configured polygons via message to the `collision_detector_state` topic that might be used by any external module (e.g. switching LED or sound alarm in case of collision).

 ## Dynamic enabling/disabling of sources/polygons in Collision Monitor/Detector

 In this [PR #3825](https://github.com/ros-navigation/navigation2/pull/3825) we added the ability to dynamically enable/disable sources and polygons in the Collision Monitor/Detector.

-## Expose action server’s result timeout
+## Expose action server's result timeout

-In this [PR #3787](https://github.com/ros-navigation/navigation2/pull/3787) the timeout for action server’s result was exposed in all nodes having action servers.
+In this [PR #3787](https://github.com/ros-navigation/navigation2/pull/3787) the timeout for action server's result was exposed in all nodes having action servers.
 This is because in this [PR #1012](https://github.com/ros2/rcl/pull/1012) in rcl a change was introduced which makes action servers discard a goal handle if the result is not produced within 10 seconds, when the default was set to 15 minutes before.
 Since some actions in Nav2 may take more than 10 seconds to complete, the user has now the ability to set this value through the `action_server_result_timeout` parameter, which defaults to 15 minutes in the `bt_navigators` and `waypoint_follower` and to 10 seconds in all other nodes.

 ## RewrittenYaml could add new parameters to YAMLs

 Now `RewrittenYaml` widely used in Nav2 launch-scripts, could do not only substitutions of ROS-parameters existing in original YAML, but rather additions of new parameters, that did not exist in the YAML.
-Certainly, these parameters should be declared for target ROS-nodes, otherwise they won’t be processed in run-time.
+Certainly, these parameters should be declared for target ROS-nodes, otherwise they won't be processed in run-time.
 In such functionality, they should be expressed in absolute values, separated by a dot.
 For example, the rewrite for a `prune_distance` parameter of a `FollowPath` node will look like `'controller_server.ros__parameters.FollowPath.prune_distance': '1.0'` in a `param_rewrites` dictionary of `RewrittenYaml()` argument.
 The change was intoroduced in the scope of [PR #3785](https://github.com/ros-navigation/navigation2/pull/3785) fix.

 ## Simple Commander API Allows Multi-Robot Namespacing

-The Simple Navigator API now allows multi-robot namespacing by exposing a `namespace` field in the constructor to allow you to specify the Nav2 stacks’ namespace for a robot or system.
+The Simple Navigator API now allows multi-robot namespacing by exposing a `namespace` field in the constructor to allow you to specify the Nav2 stacks' namespace for a robot or system.
 See [this PR for details](https://github.com/ros-navigation/navigation2/pull/3803/files).

 ## Change duration type in wait_action node